casionone/Linkis/README.md

 We opened [an issue](https://github.com/apache/incubator-linkis/issues/23) for users to feedback and record who is using Linkis.
 Since the first release of Linkis in 2019, it has accumulated more than **700** trial companies and **1000+** sandbox trial users, which involving diverse industries, from finance, banking, tele-communication, to manufactory, internet companies and so on.

+for test
+Since the first release of Linkis in 2019, it has accumulated more than **700** trial companies and **1000+** sandbox trial users, which involving diverse industries, from finance, banking, tele-communication, to manufactory, internet companies and so on.